Veruzka/hello-world/README.md

 # hello-world
 my first repository
-this space will be used for... coding, drinking coffee and listening to music <3
+this space will be used for... coding, drinking coffee and listening to music :D SECOND SET OF changes